eric-keller/npp-linux-01-intro/mac-arm/README.md

 The course supported guidance recognizes this may work for the demos/labs but this guidance suggests to build a UTM machine with Ubuntu 22.04, to minimize any differences with the original Vagrant build for these labs.

-Download the Ubuntu 22.04 server ISO [here](https://www.releases.ubuntu.com/22.04/).
+Download the Ubuntu 22.04 **Server install image** ISO [here](https://www.releases.ubuntu.com/22.04/).

+**DO NOT** use the Desktop image.
+It will perform significantly slower than the Server image within UTM.

 # Ubuntu VM Image Build Process via UTM